anthonychu/sandbox/sandbox/githubbot.md

 ![GitHubBot in Skype](media/githubbot/skype.png)

 ## How it Works
-As said earlier, there are a lot of parts here.
-Let's talk about some of the important ones:
+There are a lot of parts here -- let's talk about some of the important ones:

 ### OctoKit
 [OctoKit.NET](https://octokit.github.io/) is a library that wraps the GitHub REST API for .NET developers.
 This handles OAuth in addition to all of the GitHub calls we need.
 To use this in your own projects, just search for OctoKit in the NuGet package manager and install.
 The API itself is quite simple.
 Once you complete the OAuth procedure on behalf of the user, you'll be handed a token that is used for each subsequent query (or, you can use the library anonymously to query public GitHub information).
 The library handles much more than repos and issues, but that's all this demo is currently using.